Open Educational Resources

 Open Access Statement of Support

 The UND is committed to disseminating the fruits of its research and scholarship as widely as possible.
-In keeping with that commitment, the University has adopted an Open Access Statement of Support, proposed and passed by the University Senate Library Committee in May 2018 and passed by Senate Executive on 19 September 2018.
+In keeping with that commitment, the University has adopted an Open Access Statement of Support.
+It was proposed and passed by the University Senate Library Committee in May 2018 and passed by Senate Executive on 19 September 2018.

 Open Educational Resources Grant